 - Having comprehensive eye exams and retinal scans at least once a year

 - Following a doctor-recommended diet and taking medication to keep your blood sugar levels in check

 - Maintaining safe levels of cholesterol and blood pressure

 - Not smoking and restricting your alcohol consumption

 - Staying as active as possible by including physical activity in your everyday routine

 The good news is that if you have diabetes, adequate care and early detection of any diabetes-related eye issues can help you manage your symptoms and safeguard your eyesight.
-Schedule an appointment with Switalski Eye Care in Plano today.
+Schedule an appointment with Switalski Eye Care in East Plano today.

 A: If you have diabetes you may notice some of the following vision changes: